Why Random Pruning Is All We Need to Start Sparse: Abstract

 \section{Abstract}

 Random masks define surprisingly effective sparse neural network models, as has been shown empirically.
-The resulting Erd\"os-R\'enyi (ER) random graphs can often compete with dense architectures and state-of-the-art lottery ticket pruning algorithms struggle to outperform them, even though the random baselines do not rely on computationally expensive pruning-training iterations but can be drawn initially without significant computational overhead.
-We offer a theoretical explanation of how such ER masks can approximate arbitrary target networks if they are wider by a logarithmic factor in the inverse sparsity $1 / \log(1/\text{sparsity})$.
-While we are the first to show theoretically and experimentally that random ER source networks contain strong lottery tickets, we also prove the existence of weak lottery tickets that require a lower degree of overparametrization than strong lottery tickets.
-These unusual results are based on the observation that ER masks are well trainable in practice, which we verify in experiments with varied choices of random masks.
-Some of these data-free choices outperform previously proposed random approaches on standard image classification benchmark datasets.
+The resulting sparse networks can often compete with dense architectures and state-of-the-art lottery ticket pruning algorithms, even though they do not rely on computationally expensive prune-train iterations and can be drawn initially without significant computational overhead.
+We offer a theoretical explanation of how random masks can approximate arbitrary target networks if they are wider by a logarithmic factor in the inverse sparsity $1 / \log(1/\text{sparsity})$.
+This overparameterization factor is necessary at least for 3-layer random networks, which elucidates the observed degrading performance of random networks at higher sparsity.
+At moderate to high sparsity levels, however, our results imply that sparser networks are contained within random source networks so that any dense-to-sparse training scheme can be turned into a computationally more efficient sparse to sparse one by constraining the search to a fixed random mask.
+We demonstrate the feasibility of this approach in experiments for different pruning methods and propose particularly effective choices of initial layer-wise sparsity ratios of the random source network.
+As a special case, we show theoretically and experimentally that random source networks also contain strong lottery tickets.
+Our code is available at \url{https://github.com/RelationalML/sparse_to_sparse}.